 This interactive online tutorial is a collaborative project of four Irish academic libraries (DCU, UCD, NUIM, DIT) and provides more detail on the issues and challenges associated with measuring research impact.

 I would like to thank Robin Kear (Univ. of Pittsburgh), Katherine Akers (Emory Univ., Atlanta GA), Lucy Lions (Northwestern Univ., Evanston IL) and Andrew Spencer (Macquarie Univ., Sydney) for their permission to use some content from their guides.

-Bibliometrics can help you to make decisions about where to publish your research and how to get information about the impact of published research.
-Bibliometrics is measuring impact not quality.
+Bibliometrics is the quantitative analysis of publications, and can help you to make decisions about where to publish your research and how to get information about the impact of published research.

-This guide provides information about the most common tools that individual researchers or research administrators can use to measure the impact of their own or their institutions impact.
+This guide provides information about the most common tools that individual researchers or research administrators can use to measure their own, or their institution's, research impact.

 Journal impact: The impact of particular academic journals can be measured by the number of times their articles are cited and where they are cited.

-Researcher impact: The number of works a researcher has published and the number of times these works have been cited can be an indicator for the impact of an individual researcher
+Researcher impact: The number of works a researcher has published and the number of times these works have been cited can be an indicator of the impact of an individual researcher

 |© 2015 University College Dublin Library T + 353 (0)1 7167583 | E firstname.lastname@example.org|